Three Areas Where Social Media Can Cause an Issue

 Social media can have a detrimental effect on your social life.
 It’s ironic because social media is, by its very essence, a social activity.

-However, utilizing social networks on a computer or mobile device does not translate to positive social interactions in every situation.
-On the contrary, there are many ways that social media can also hurt your social life.
+However, utilizing social networks on a computer or mobile device does not always result in positive social interactions.
+On the contrary, social media can also hurt your social life in many ways.

 Social Media Is Isolating

 Using social media is an individual and isolating activity.
-Interactions may occur with others online, but in reality, the user is often alone as they use their social media accounts.
+Although interactions may occur with others online, the user is often alone as they use their social media accounts.

-Even if they’re in the company of others, using social media has the negative effect of creating an isolating “bubble.”
+Even if they’re in the company of others, using social media negatively creates an isolating “bubble.”
 It isn’t difficult to see how this behavior would cause in-person interactions and relationships to atrophy over time.

 Social Media Removes Filters